 •Medication Enhanced Psychotherapy Sometimes medication can help a lot, especially for things like sleep, anxiety and severe depression.
 I always try to minimize the dose and number of medications, but I don’t believe in needless suffering if effective medication is available.
 As your treatment progresses, we will usually try to slowly taper any medications that were prescribed in the course of your therapy.

 •Inpatient or Partial Hospitalization I make every effort to avoid hospitalization, but if a crisis occurs, I will work with the patient and family and facilitate admission to the best available program.
-Psychiatric bed space is scarce in the Dallas area, so there is no guarantee that a particular hospital will be able to accept a patient, but I have admitting privileges at Texas Health Presbyterian Dallas.
+Psychiatric bed space is scarce in the Dallas area, so there is no guarantee that a particular hospital will be able to accept a patient.

-•Suboxone Consultation Opiate addiction is a growing and dangerous problem.
-You will have access to a full range of substance abuse treatment options, and if long term suboxone is right for you, I’ll prescribe it and help you adjust.
+•Buprenorphine Consultation Opiate addiction is a growing and dangerous problem.
+You will have access to a full range of substance abuse treatment options, and if long term suboxone (buprenorphine) is right for you, I’ll prescribe it and help you adjust.

 Your treatment may involve any one or a combination of these approaches.
 After a careful and patient exploration of your problems, together we will discuss the options and agree upon a plan that is likely to be most helpful.